Targeting & measurement: the story so far

-Coined by IAB Tech Lab, ‘linked audiences’ relate to targeting strategies where publisher and advertiser audiences can be directly linked using an identifier - either at a 1:1 level or an aggregate level.
-Options in this space include Privacy Sandox’s Topics, which focuses on linking advertisers with groups of people with shared interests, and UID 2.0 that establishes a 1:1 connection with an individual.
+Coined by IAB Tech Lab, ‘linked audiences’ relate to targeting strategies where publisher and advertiser audiences can be directly linked using an identifier – such as a tokenised email address that establishes a 1:1 connection with an individual.

 ‘Unlinked audiences’ relate to targeting strategies where there is no ability to directly link a publisher's audience to the advertiser’s audience and so advertisers cannot identify users at an individual level when this approach is used in isolation.
-This approach centres on contextual solutions where an advertiser targets audiences based on the content they are consuming.
+The capabilities of seller defined audiences (SDAs), contextual, and attention solutions have emerged in the absence of identifiers.